MSc Mathematics and Data Science

 On successful completion of the MSc Mathematics and Data Science, you'll be able to:

-- analyse and solve real-world problems using different mathematical approaches
+- analyse and solve real-world problems using different mathematical and computational approaches

 - expand mathematical methods to approach more complex problems